Select therapeutic use:

-<4yrs: not recommended. ≥4yrs: Give SC, either by injection or by external infusion pump.
-Rotate injection sites.
-SC inj: give 15 minutes before meal or within 20 minutes after starting meal; use with an intermediate or long-acting insulin.
+<4yrs: not established. ≥4yrs: Give SC, either by injection or by external infusion pump.
+Rotate inj sites (abdomen, thigh, upper arm).
+SC inj: give 15mins before meal or within 20mins after starting meal; use with an intermediate or long-acting insulin.
 Or, may give by IV under medical supervision.
 Individualize; monitor and adjust as needed.

 During episodes of hypoglycemia.

 Instruct patients on diet, exercise, blood or urine testing, proper administration of insulin, and management of hypoglycemia.
+Do not reuse or share pens, needles, or syringes between patients.
 Monitor glucose, potassium levels (esp. by IV route).
 May need to adjust dose during infection, illness, stress, trauma, pregnancy.
+Monitor for heart failure.
 May need lesser dose with renal or hepatic dysfunction.
+Elderly.
 Pregnancy (Cat.C).
 Nursing mothers.

-See literature.
-Potentiated by ACE inhibitors, antidiabetic agents, pramlintide, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, propoxyphene, salicylates, sulfonamide antibiotics.
-Antagonized by corticosteroids, diuretics, sympathomimetics, glucagon, isoniazid, phenothiazines, somatropin, protease inhibitors, atypical antipsychotics, thyroid hormones, estrogens, progestogens.
-Variable effects with β-blockers, clonidine, lithium, alcohol.
+See full labeling.
+Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
+Potentiated by ACE inhibitors, oral antidiabetic agents, pramlintide, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, propoxyphene, salicylates, somatostatin analogs, sulfonamide antibiotics.
+Antagonized by corticosteroids, niacin, danazol, diuretics, sympathomimetics, glucagon, isoniazid, phenothiazines, somatropin, protease inhibitors, atypical antipsychotics, thyroid hormones, estrogens, progestogens.
+Hypoglycemia with pentamidine; may be followed by hyperglycemia.
+Variable effects with β-blockers, clonidine, lithium, alcohol. β-blockers, clonidine, guanethidine, and reserpine may mask hypoglycemia.
+Caution with K+-depleting drugs or those sensitive to serum potassium concentrations; may cause hypokalemia.
 Do not mix with insulins other than NPH; draw insulin glulisine into syringe first, inject immediately after mixing.
 Do not dilute or mix with other insulins in pump.